 An hour away, you can experience a different side of Morocco – away from the hustle and bustle of big city life and resorts, the Atlas Mountains await.
 The landscape changes quickly as you leave the city.
 Here you see more of local village life and the reality of living in these rugged mountains.
 We stayed at Kasbah Tamadot, where the juxtaposition between this 5-star resort and life in the mountain villages couldn’t be more evident.
 The resort had everything you could need, with a pampering spa, pool, tennis courts and excellent service.
-But my favourite part was the Berber Boutique, set up by the Eve Branson Foundation.
+But my favorite part was the Berber Boutique, set up by the Eve Branson Foundation.

-Kasbah Tamadot supports Pack for a Purpose, a charity which enables travellers to bring much-needed supplies to local community projects around the world.
+Kasbah Tamadot supports Pack for a Purpose, a charity which enables travelers to bring much-needed supplies to local community projects around the world.
 We brought 5kg of warm baby clothes and reading glasses, items specifically requested to support the Eve Branson Foundation.
 When we visited the Berber Boutique the story of how Eve Branson set up this foundation really came alive while we spoke with Fatima, who was running the boutique.
-Fatima had left school at 12 (the age at which mandatory education comes to an end) and she met Eve and learned to knit, becoming part of the creation of the first craft centre.
+Fatima had left school at 12 (the age at which mandatory education comes to an end) and she met Eve and learned to knit, becoming part of the creation of the first craft center.
 The foundation has helped give young women, and now young men, a skill to enable them to work and generate an income.